MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-items-for-warehouse-shipment.md

 ---
-title: Pick Items for Warehouse Shipment
+title: How to Pick Items for Warehouse Shipment | Microsoft Docs
-description: Learn about how to use the warehouse pick documents to create and process pick information prior to posting the warehouse shipment.
+description: When the location is set up to require warehouse pick processing as well as warehouse shipment processing, you use the warehouse pick documents to create and process pick information prior to posting the warehouse shipment.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: b5b92c04fea101959c32775c768bbbaab22a7c3e
+ms.openlocfilehash: fe91ed57af6a93f874ead85f53c97358068e0b4c
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6441876"
+ms.locfileid: "3192998"
 ---
 # <a name="pick-items-for-warehouse-shipment"></a>Pick Items for Warehouse Shipment
 When the location is set up to require warehouse pick processing as well as warehouse shipment processing, you use the warehouse pick documents to create and process pick information prior to posting the warehouse shipment.